-I’ve always danced to the beat of my own drum and never been a real fashionista, but I tried.
+I’ve always danced to the beat of my own drum and have never been a real fashionista, but I tried.
 Unfortunately back then, I didn’t have access to great fashion craft ideas the way we do now!
-Fashion crafts like the list I’ve put together for y’all could’ve really prevented me from being huge faux paux.
+Fashion crafts like the list I’ve put together for y’all could’ve really prevented me from being a walking faux paux.

 Because at 12-ish, I was apparently gearing up for an episode of What Not to Wear.

-Scroll down to get over 40 fashion project ideas ranging from painting on fabric to making jewelry and more.
+Scroll down to get over 40 DIY fashion projects ranging from painting on fabric to making jewelry and more.
 If you’ve never made your own fashion, now’s the time to start.
 Especially with summer around the corner, it’s fun to think about putting together some cute outfits.
 With a personalized touch, of course!